warrickbayman/Incus/readme.md

 ## Status
 Incus is under development and although it works, and you can use it right away, it's far from perfect.
 Mandrill is a service I used constantly, so Incus will grow as I need to add features to it.

-If you find bugs, please use the issue tracker here: [Issue Tracker](https://github.com/warrickbayman/incus/issues)
+If you find bugs, please use the issue tracker here: [Issue Tracker](https://github.com/warrickbayman/incus/issues).

+Please also be aware that the documentation is fairly incomplete as it is growing with the project.
+As I complete features, so I will write better documentation.

+Sometimes my tests get away from me and I find myself writing tests for code I've written.
+But at least the tests exist, right.
+Anyway, it's not quite 100% covered, but I'm getting there.

 ## Installation